How to Tie Shoes for Heel Pain – The Most Effective Way!

 Take a look at your child’s feet from behind and you will notice how the heels look tighter and more secure.

 Please remember that this shoe lacing technique will only be effective as long as your child is wearing supportive shoes with firm heel counters.
 We can simply check this by pressing on the heel counter of the shoes.
 Always make sure that the heel counter of the shoe feels firm instead of soft.
 The firmer the heel counter is, the better heel support that it provides.
 Take a look at the image below to visualize what I mean.

 The idea is to tie your kids’ shoes so they are tight enough to cushion and support your child’s heels, without being so tight that they feel uncomfortable.

 This technique is also extremely effective for children who wear orthotics or heel cups inside the shoes.
-The issue with fitting an orthotic or a heel cup inside your kids’ shoes is how it usually raises the feet up, giving the child the impression that the feet are coming out of the shoes.
+The issue with fitting an orthotic or a heel cup inside your kids’ shoes is how it usually raises the feet, giving the child the impression that the feet are coming out of the shoes.

 One common concern parents seem to have is how their kids’ shoelaces keep coming untie all the time.
 I recommend staying away from flat shoelaces, since they tend to become untied pretty quickly: